 Illustrations: Nada Al Mulla

-Copy edited and translated and co-published by Kaph Books.
+Copyedited, translated, and published by Kaph Books.

 Thank You